-Benjamin Franklin Gave Advice
+Benjamin Franklin Offered Indelicate Advice

 Benjamin Franklin was known for his suave demeanor - in fact, it's partly why he was selected to win France's support during the Revolutionary War.
-But he also used that charm to bed women, and was very open about romantic relations.
+But he also used that charm to court women, and was very open about romantic relations.

-Premarital sex was frowned upon in Colonial America, but that didn't keep it from happening.
-So, the practice of "bundling" was created to allow betrothed couples to stay at the girl's house under parental supervision.
-One of the young lovers would be sewn into a sack with their head poking out, to prevent any body parts from touching.
+Premarital sex was frowned upon in colonial America, but that didn't keep it from happening.
+As such, the practice of "bundling" was created to allow betrothed couples to stay at the girl's house under parental supervision.
+The young lovers would be placed into a sack, similar to a large sleeping bag with the middle sewn together, which preventing any body parts from touching.

 There were variations on this tradition, too.
 The unmarried couple might be permitted to share a bed to keep warm, as long as a board separated them.
-They might simply be watched closely by parents, too.

-These methods weren't always successful.
+Or they might simply be watched closely by parents.
+Naturally, these methods weren't always successful.
 In the mid- to late-1700s, an estimated one in three brides was pregnant when she said "I do."

-There Were Homosexual Relationships
+There Were Same-Sex Relationships